 Your webinar can be totally free in the sense that you don’t promote anything on the webinar.
 You can just hold a webinar to build your authority, grow your email list, or just for practice.

-Most likely though, your webinar is going to be a sales tool in your business.
+Most likely though, your webinar, in addition to being an essential digital marketing tool, is going to be a sales tool in your business.
 You will create one webinar (or more) as part of a bigger strategy to promote and sell something new you are about to launch.

 When your goal is to sell, there are two things that you must nail on your webinar for it to do its job: